HausDAO/TransmutationSummoner/README.md

         string calldata _details
     )

 This is a wrapper around the moloch submitProposal function.
-It will ask for payment in the capitalToken and give tribute in the distributionToken. _details is a param to collect a short desctiption and is substituted with the constant TRANSMUTATION_DETAILS which is used for front ends to display some details about the proposal.
+It will ask for payment in the capitalToken and give tribute in the distributionToken. _details is a param to collect a short desctiption.

 ## Events